sandeepgadhwal/Geoserver-S3-example/README.md

-# Geoserver-s3-geotiff-plugin-example
+# Geoserver S3 example
-This example shows how to setup geoserver with s3 geotiff plugin.
+This example shows how to load s3 geotiff in geoserver.

 ## Start server